-The management company shall act in all circumstances in the exclusive interests of the unitholders and has the exclusive right to exercise the voting rights attached to the securities held in the Fund.
+The management company shall act in all circumstances on behalf of the unitholders and has the exclusive right to exercise the voting rights attached to the securities held in the Fund.

 ARTICLE 5A - OPERATING RULES

 The instruments and deposits in which the Fund's assets may be invested, as well as the investment rules, are described in the prospectus.